OkayHughes/open-lab-notebook/src/posts/411/411_final_project.md

 * Microphysics predicts both number and mass concentration for ice and water
 * precipitation in ice and snow is diagnosed
 * Particle distributions treated as gamma functions
-* Temperature of homogeneous freezing increased form -40C to -5C in released cam 5 to tune arctic surface flux
+* Temperature of homogeneous freezing (but only for rain!) increased form -40C to -5C in released cam 5 to tune arctic surface flux
   * Excuse me?
 * Ice nucleation:
   * Supersaturation wrt ice dealt with by performing saturation adjustment for only liquid clouds